Glass Box Pattern Interface

 4.1 The "Good" Problem: Success Creating a Bottleneck

-Following the high visibility of the Agent Core launch (Section 3), the "Glass Box" split-screen pattern became the internal gold standard for visualizing GenAI at Company G.
+Following the high visibility of the Agent Core launch (Section 3), the "Glass Box" split-screen pattern became the internal gold standard for visualizing GenAI at Gartner.

 4.2 From Prototype to Platform: The React Flow Solution